For players born 2013 (U9) and 2012 (U10)

 - Laying the foundation for tactical insight and an understanding of how each position relates to the team objectives.

-- Moving from a recreational mindset to a more competitive mindset.
+- Moving to a more competitive mindset.

 - To introduce parents to the demands and commitment level of the competitive program (travel, cost, time).